 In some states, like California, a signed doctor’s recommendation (and a state photo ID) is enough to gain access to medical cannabis dispensaries (authorized Cannabis distributors) and offers some protections for patients when purchasing and transporting their cannabis.

 Other states will require you to obtain a state issued medical cannabis “card”.
 Often this will include being placed in the state’s respective record system.
 You will then be allowed to buy cannabis from a state approved dispensary or (in some states) through a delivery service.
 Depending on your state of residence, there may be an enrollment fee needed to apply for a medical cannabis card, costing up to $200.

-Once you have access to a Cannabis distributor, you’ll have the option of different types of medical Cannabis products.
-Dried Cannabis flower is still the most popular form, but a growing number of states have banned smokeable Cannabis in their programs.
+Once you have access to a cannabis distributor, you’ll have the option of different types of medical cannabis products.
+Dried flower is still the most popular form, but a growing number of states have banned smokeable cannabis in their programs.
 Other choices include tincture sprays, capsules, vapes, concentrated extracts, and edibles.
 For those looking for external applications, balms, salves, and lotions can be rubbed directly into the muscles, joints, and skin for focused relief.
 There are even dermal patches that can be placed on the skin for delayed release through the day.

 What Are the Benefits of Using Cannabis as Medicine?

 While the benefits of medical cannabis have been studied since the 1940s, the most groundbreaking discoveries about cannabis and its therapeutic effects have only emerged in the last decade or so as interest in the beneficial properties of cannabinoids has grown.

 Recent studies have shown that cannabis has the ability to: